Pica4x6/TDA357/exam/review.rst

 exam you would like to review.
 We will contact you via e-mail for an in-person meeting as soon as convenient, if required.

+The google form, as well as the exam review, will be closed on Friday 3 February 2017, 13:00.